-- Students will be enrolled in either group A or B. Students in the same family will be enrolled in the same group. - Wednesdays will be a half-day of remote learning from 7:20 a.m. to 11:00 a.m.
+- Students will be enrolled in either group A or B. Students in the same family will be enrolled in the same group. - Wednesdays will be a half-day of remote learning from 7:20 a.m. to 11:00 a.m. - Following a 30 minute lunch, 11:30 a.m. to 2:05 p.m. will be dedicated to Teacher/ESP Professional Development, meetings, and/or instructional planning.

-- Following a 30 minute lunch, 11:30 a.m. to 2:05 p.m. will be dedicated to Teacher/ESP Professional Development, meetings, and/or instructional planning. - Remote Learning instruction will be a combination of synchronous and asynchronous learning activities. - At the Middle High School, we are working on a plan in which we would assign ESP's to each team (grades 6-7) to support instruction when students are learning from home. - In grades 8-12 we are working on a plan which requires students to make contact with content specialists daily while learning from home.
+- On Wednesdays educators shall have the first hour after lunch as preparatory time. - Remote Learning instruction will be a combination of synchronous and asynchronous learning activities at educator discretion. - At the Middle High School, we are working on a plan in which we would assign ESP's to each team (grades 6-7) to support instruction when students are learning from home. - In grades 8-12 we are working on a plan which requires students to make contact with content specialists daily while learning from home.